adobeio/adobeio-documentation/README.md

 To complete this solution, you will need authorization to use the following services:

-*Adobe Marketing Cloud Activation Core Services, with administrative permissions *AEM instance setup for version 6.2 or 6.3, with administrative permissions *An Adobe ID, if you do not already have one
+*   Adobe Marketing Cloud Activation Core Services, with administrative permissions
+*   AEM instance setup for version 6.2 or 6.3, with administrative permissions
+*   An Adobe ID, if you do not already have one
-*Adobe I/O Console setup, with administrative permissions for your enterprise organization
+*   Adobe I/O Console setup, with administrative permissions for your enterprise organization

 ### Administrative Privileges

-You will also need administrative permissions for the following:

 If you do not have administrative permissions, please contact ioevents-beta@adobe.com.
 After requesting administrative permissions, watch for an email from Adobe Systems Incorporated, as shown: